ALL-ON-4 Dental Implants

 You may experience nausea from any of the medicines you’ll be taking including administered anesthesia.
 A flat carbonated drink and a lectin-free diet help tone down the sickness.
 If nausea persists or gets severe, call your dentist.

-Muscles Soreness.
-Your lower jaw muscles may become stiff, again because of the dentist keeping your bottom jaw open in the same position for long periods of time.
+Your lower jaw muscles may become stiff, again because the dentist keeps your bottom jaw open in the same position for long periods of time.
 To counteract this, you can gently and slowly open all the way and close down your jaw every other hour.

 Surgical ALL-ON-4 Complications